Minnesota DNR offers tips for those new to harvesting

 As the Aug.
-15 wild rice season opening date approaches, the Minnesota Department of Natural Resources reminds harvesters that rice stands must also be ripe before they may be legally harvested.
+15 wild rice season opening date approaches, the Minnesota Department of Natural Resources reminds harvesters that rice stands must be ripe before they can be legally harvested.

-Wild rice harvesters going out during the upcoming season will find variable conditions this year in many areas of Minnesota.
+Wild rice harvesters going out during the upcoming season will find generally good conditions throughout much of Minnesota.

 As people consider harvesting, they need to know the regulations that help protect wild rice stands for future years.
-Harvesters are allowed to take ripe wild rice each year during the wild rice season that runs between Aug.
+Harvesters are allowed to take ripe wild rice each year during the harvesting season that runs between Aug.
 15 and Sept.
 30, but Minnesota’s green rice law makes it illegal to harvest unripe or “green” rice, even within the dates of the harvest season.
-So although rice beds may look like they are ready, ricers must make sure the grain is ripe and falling easily from the stalk before attempting to harvest it.
+So, although rice beds might look like they are ready, ricers must make sure the grain is ripe and falling easily from the stalk before attempting to harvest it.

 Harvesters should keep access areas clean by packing out what they pack in.
-And before heading out, harvesters should make a plan for how the rice will be processed.
-Novice rice harvesters are often advised to use a processor rather than attempt to process themselves.
+To prevent spreading invasive species, ricers should make sure their canoe and gear is clean before arriving at the rice lake.
+Before heading out, harvesters should plan for how the rice will be processed.
+Novice rice harvesters are often advised to use a processor rather than attempt to process it themselves.

 Wild rice (manoomin/psiŋ) is spiritually, culturally, nutritionally and economically significant to tribal communities.
 Wild rice plays a key spiritual and cultural role in Ojibwe, Dakota and other tribal traditions.
 Additionally, a significant portion of the wild rice in Minnesota is located within Ojibwe reservations or treaty ceded territory.